Find Fast

 - Are you taking prescription medications?

-Benzodiazepine medications are commonly provided to people in alcohol detox, according to an article in the American Family Physician, as they tend to work on the same receptors used by alcohol and they bring about similar effects on the mind.5 Other medications have also been used during detox, including beta-blockers, haloperidol, clonidine and phenytoin.
-While these medications are very helpful for some people in the withdrawal process, they’re not required for each person who goes through detox.
-In fact, some people manage to get through alcohol detox without taking any medications at all.
+Benzodiazepine medications are commonly provided to people in alcohol detox, as they tend to work on the same receptors used by alcohol and bring about similar effects on the mind.
+Other medications have also been used during detox, including beta-blockers, haloperidol, clonidine, and phenytoin.
+While these medications benefit some people in the withdrawal process, they’re not required for each person who goes through detox.
+Some people manage to get through alcohol detox without taking any medications at all.

-Detox alone isn’t considered a therapy for addiction.
-Instead, it’s considered a preemptive step a person must take in order to prepare for the hard work of alcoholism rehab.
-A person who is inebriated from alcohol simply cannot do the hard work of therapy and isn’t considered prepared to move forward with care.
-Detox is a vital first step that must be completed in order to achieve long-term success.
+Detox alone isn’t considered addiction therapy.
+Instead, it’s regarded as a preemptive step a person must take to prepare for the hard work of alcohol rehab.
+A person intoxicated with alcohol cannot do the hard work of therapy and isn’t considered prepared to move forward with care.
+Detox is a vital first step that must be completed to achieve long-term success.

-Some detox programs ask patients to attend group meetings as soon as they feel well enough to do so.
+Some detox programs ask patients to attend group meetings as soon as they feel well enough.
 Other programs provide people with one-on-one counseling so they can begin to understand why their addictions developed and what they should be doing in the future to keep those addictions from growing and spreading.

 Alcohol detox is not considered pleasant or fun.
 Even with medications, the process can be physically uncomfortable, and people in detox might be confronted with memories and thoughts they’ve been suppressing for decades.
-All of this hard work really can pay off, however, as detox programs can allow people to clear their minds and prepare their bodies for long-term sobriety.
+However, all of this hard work can pay off, as detox programs can allow people to clear their minds and prepare their bodies for long-term sobriety.
 The cycle of addiction can end, and a new life can begin.

-If you think you or someone you know is in need of alcohol detox or treatment for an alcohol addiction, contact us at our toll-free helpline.
+If you think you or someone you know requires alcohol detox or treatment for alcohol addiction, contact Skywood Recovery today at 269.280.4673 to learn more about the alcohol detox program offered by Skywood Recovery.